 Signed “Connemara and Mayo” books

 We can supply signed copies of “Connemara and Mayo - a Walking Guide” and post them to you.
 Signed copies cost €15 (including postage in Ireland; postage elsewhere is €5 extra).

-Connemara StockistsBooks are also available in Clifden ( All Things Connemara, The Inn to the West, Love Connemara Steam Cafe, Topaz Spar, Faoin Tuath Outdoor Shop, An Siopa Deas), The Lough Inagh Lodge Hotel, Roundstone (Ferron's shop), Letterfrack Country Shop, Leenane (Sheep and Wool Centre, The Leenane Hotel, Killary Fjord Boat Tours and Portfin Lodge), Joyce's Craft Shop Recess, Inishbofin (Heritage Museum), Oughterard (John P Keogh & Sons, Rocky Mountain High), Kylemore Filling Station, Peacocks Maam Cross, Brigit's Garden Roscahill, Louisburgh (Books@One and Staunton's Chemist), Delphi (Delphi Lodge).
+Connemara StockistsBooks are available in Clifden ( All Things Connemara, Love Connemara), The Lough Inagh Lodge Hotel, Ferron's shop Roundstone, Letterfrack Country Shop, Leenane (Sheep and Wool Centre, The Leenane Hotel, Killary Fjord Boat Tours and Portfinn Lodge), Joyce's Craft Shop Recess, Inishbofin (Heritage Museum), Oughterard (John P Keogh & Sons, Rocky Mountain High), Kylemore Filling Station, Peacocks Maam Cross, Brigit's Garden Roscahill, Louisburgh (Books@One and Staunton's Chemist), and in Delphi Lodge.

 “Connemara and Mayo - a Walking Guide” is available for local distribution.
 If you are a tourist provider or retail business and would like to sell the book, please email Paul (see left) and he will call you.